 I like to take my easel and oil paints out and about, setting up and painting ‘alla prima’ (in one go) in front of the subject.
 I feel part of the scene – birdsong, passing conversations, warm sun, cold wind, the smell of the earth – these things come back to me when I look back on my work.
 Time limits, fast-changing light and weather all help me focus on getting the big shapes down whilst avoiding detail.

-After many hours of practice, I now paint my watercolours in under an hour.
-Otherwise, it’s all too easy to overwork them and lose the light.
+With watercolours, after many hours of practice, I now like to paint them in under an hour.
+Otherwise, it’s all too easy to overwork and lose the light.
 My favourite watercolours are the ones that look as if they’ve been painted almost carelessly.

 Whatever I’m painting, I aim to share my responses to the essence of the subject in a fresh, direct way.

 Oil painting accepted into Chelsea Art Society Open Exhibition